jdittrich/userNeedResearchBook/text/dataAnalysis.md

 I will explain how to analyze diagrams and lists.
 This can be:

-* lists and flowcharts, e.g. the steps needed to print a document.
+* Lists and flowcharts, e.g. the steps needed to print a document.
-* charts, e.g. how the mood changes over the day,
+* Charts, e.g. how the mood changes over the day,
-* maps of places, e.g. where is what located in your office,
+* Maps of places, e.g. where is what located in your office,
-* maps of relations, e.g. on what and with whom are your working
+* Maps of relations, e.g. on what and with whom are your working

 In our analysis, we will compare and summarize the collected data and bring it into an easy-to-grasp form.